Donovan Fields, Circuit St, Norwell, MA 02061, USA

 The Norwell Pathway is also known as the Bicycle & Pedestrian Path.

 This land is within the region of the Massachusett (or Massachuseuk) Native American tribe.
-For thousands of years, the land that today is known as Norwell was inhabited by indigenous people who grew crops, foraged, hunted, and fished in the Assinippi and North River areas.
-Circa 1617, a major outbreak of disease decimated an estimated 90% of the native population in New England, including the Massachusett and Wampanoag tribes that inhabited the South Shore.
-There are still descendants of these original inhabitants living here today.
+For thousands of years, the land today known as Norwell was inhabited by indigenous people who grew crops, foraged, hunted, and fished in the Assinippi and North River areas.
+Circa 1617, a major outbreak of disease decimated an estimated 90% of the native population in New England.
+Descendants of these original inhabitants are living here today.
+They are known as the Mattakeesett Tribe of the Massachusett Indian Nation, the Massachusett Tribe at Ponkapoag, the Herring Pond Wampanoag, and the Mashpee Wampanoag tribe.

 Trail Description